tilak-gumray/TestYourKotlinGyan/README.md

 Kotlin is used as primary language for building this android application.

-There are a lot of kotlin concets incorporated while building this app to mention some:
+There are a lot of kotlin concepts incorporated while building this app to mention some:

 (i)Kotlin data classes were used in building the data model for the application as i just needed only member variables holding data for  my application in few places and really did not needed the whole class itself.